Tanzkalmar35/ScheduleFlow/db.md

 - PSQL_USER: The username for the db
 - PSQL_PASS: The password for the db
 - PSQL_IP: The ip address that points to your db
+- SCHEDULEFLOW_JWT_SECRET: The secret the jwt sessions are generated with

 Make sure to not put that .env file anywhere except your pc, so the credentials to your db don't get exposed!